U.S. Relations With Ethiopia

-Ethiopia is eligible for preferential trade benefits under the African Growth and Opportunity Act.
+Ethiopia is eligible for preferential trade benefits under the African Growth and Opportunity Act (AGOA).
 U.S. exports to Ethiopia include aircraft, wheat, machinery, low-value shipments and repaired products, and vegetables.
-U.S. imports from Ethiopia include coffee, niger seeds, returns, and apparel.
+U.S. imports from Ethiopia include coffee, oil seeds, textiles and garments.
 The United States has signed a trade and investment framework agreement with the Common Market for Eastern and Southern Africa, of which Ethiopia is a member.

 Ethiopia's Membership in International Organizations

 Ethiopia and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.
 Ethiopia is an observer to the World Trade Organization.
 Ethiopia is currently serving on the UN Security Council as a non-permanent member until December 2018.

 Ethiopia maintains an embassy in the United States at 3506 International Drive, NW, Washington, DC 20008 (tel.
 202-364-1200).